-Prerequisites: MAP Test performance and/or teacher recommendation support to continue developing literacy skills.
+Description: This course is an academic intervention and emphasizes providing students with the support to continue developing literacy skills.
 Course topics include: practicing active reading and listening for an extended period of time; identifying "just right" books to read independently; creating short and long-term goals to strengthen a student's literacy skills; identifying a variety of text types and defining their purpose; and demonstrating a student's ability to use a variety of reading strategies.